evgeniums/cpp-validator/docs/index.md

 A [member](#member) existence can also be checked implicitly before applying validation to the [member](#member).
 Check of member existence is performed by an [adapter](#adapter) if the [adapter](#adapter) supports that.
 [Default adapter](#default-adapter) and [reporting adapter](#reporting-adapter) provide this feature which can be configured with  `set_check_member_exists_before_validation` and `set_unknown_member_mode` adapter methods.

 Method `set_check_member_exists_before_validation` enables/disables implicit check of member existence.
 By default this option is disabled which improves validation performance but can sometimes cause exceptions or other undefined errors.
-Note that some basic check of property existence or type compatibility might be performed statically at compile time regardless of this flag.
+Note that some basic check of property existence or type compatibility might be performed statically at compilation time regardless of this flag.

 Method `set_unknown_member_mode` instructs adapter what to do if a member is not found.
 There are two options:
 - ignore missed members and continue validation process;